In Pole Position

 The Autonomous Act explicitly addresses that it be subjected to review in 2023, and to be amended as soon as sufficient requirements for the approval and operation of Level 4 CAVs are in place at EU level.
 For this reason, too, depersonalised and empirical evaluations of the application of its regulations are planned for after 2023 and, if necessary, until 2030 (section 1l StVG).
 The focus will be on (i) its impact on the development of autonomous driving, (ii) its compatibility with data protection regulations, and (iii) the findings obtained on the basis of testing approvals pursuant to section 1i StVG.

 Germany is part of various UNECE working groups and is "actively lobbying for the adaption of international rules and standards" to CAVs.
 Germany has been chairing a CAV-specific working group (GRVA Working Party) which is focusing on harmonising the international rules on IT and software related issues and practical requirements for CAVs.
-In the context of the EU, the EU Member States agreed on important steps in the Amsterdam Declaration in 2016 and, as previously stated, regulation 2019/2144 will, in conjunction with implementing acts, provide the initial EU framework for the approval of CAVs (and in particular MVADFs) in the EU.
+In the context of the EU, the EU Member States agreed on important steps in the Amsterdam Declaration in 2016 and, as previously stated, Regulation (EC) 2019/2144 will, in conjunction with implementing acts, provide the initial EU framework for the approval of CAVs (and in particular MVADFs) in the EU.
 We can expect Germany to cause the EU to use the Autonomous Act's leading principles as blueprint for EU legislation.

 4.2 International Standards

 The Autonomous Act is one of the first pieces of legislation globally addressing even the possibility of Level 4 CAVs.
+Its regulatory framework intentionally left gaps with regard to procedural and technical gaps; the recently-issued Autonomous Ordinance filled all of those gaps.

 The Netherlands, another front runner in terms of policy, has adopted a bill on autonomous driving for Level 5 CAVs.
 Again, however, this is for experimental use (if large scale).
-The UK has passed legislation on autonomous vehicles, too.
-This, however, is currently limited to addressing insurance liability issues and the UK will only begin drafting CAV framework legislation following the conclusion of its Law Society's consultation into the sector.

-Sign upThe information provided is not intended to be a comprehensive review of all developments in the law and practice, or to cover all aspects of those referred to.
+The information provided is not intended to be a comprehensive review of all developments in the law and practice, or to cover all aspects of those referred to.

 Readers should take legal advice before applying it to specific issues or transactions.